Our Mission Statement

 Come and learn about recipes and ideas.
 Many of the farmers are happy to share simple handling tips and easy recipes ... just ask!

-High Desert Farmers Market is licensed to accept SNAP, aka “food stamps,” “EBT,” and also senior WIC.
-Much more is planned for the future, like a “produce box” program for work ing folks, delivered directly to the office (www.gardencellar.net ).
-Food handling, preparation tips, cooking classes, field trips, special events, and health awareness are all in the works.
+High Desert Farmers Market is licensed to accept SNAP, aka "food stamps," "EBT," and also senior WIC.
+Food handling, preparation tips, cooking classes, field trips, special events, and health awareness are just a few of the many perks offered through this local market.

-Thanks to the many local retail merchants, entrepreneurs and non-profits who have supported the market over he past 18 years, becoming an integral part of the Victor Valley Community College campus.
+Thanks to the many local retail merchants, entrepreneurs and non-profits who have supported the market over the past 18 years, becoming an integral part of the Victor Valley Community College campus.